OUR FEDERATION ETHOS IS:

-At the Koinonia Federation we follow the Southwark Diocese Education Board’s Scheme of work (SBDE) and also the Greenwich Scheme of work (Windows on Faith).
+At the Koinonia Federation we follow the Southwark Diocese Education Board’s Scheme of work (SBDE) and also the Royal Borough of Greenwich Syllabus.
 The pupils follow a set series of Religious topics which focus on developing their understanding of the world we live in and the people we live with.

 The purpose of RE is to support pupils in developing a knowledge of the world around them, understand the diversity within society, and to support their spiritual, moral, social and cultural development.
 Children are actively encouraged through a range of topics and avenues to think about their beliefs when studying Christianity or other religions.
 Lessons involve enquiry, discussion, visits and creativity.
 Children are encouraged to link their learning with the Federation Ethos and the Golden Rules enabling them to become more rounded with an understanding of the world around them.

 This involves each individual being encouraged to interpret and respond to a variety of concepts, beliefs and practices within religions and to their own and others’ cultural and life experiences.